Related Items Go Here

 Fame is a thorny little beast.
 It’s something we’ve all dreamed of at one point or another: to see our names lacquered on billboards and lit up in big, bold lights – to strut out onto a sprawling arena stage, pyro raging, to a sea of rabid devotees all clamouring feverishly in awe of our mere presence.

 But it’s not all blue ticks and bubblegum.
 Celebrity comes with some chilling terms and conditions: attention breeds scrutiny, scrutiny breeds hate, and hate breeds destruction.
-There’s a reason that most child stars wind up stumbling through a phase of drug-addled rebellion – they need an escape from the harsh, piercing eye of the general public.
-And then there’s the fact that ‘independent’ success is almost entirely mythical: for every one face plastered on screens or strung up on a stage, there’s at least a dozen behind them turning the cogs and scanning the data, making sure every move that their character makes is calculated for maximum impact.
+There’s a reason most child stars wind up stumbling through a phase of drug-addled rebellion – they need an escape from the harsh, piercing eye of the general public.
+And then there’s the fact that ‘independent’ success is almost entirely mythical: for every one face plastered on screens or strung up on a stage, there’s at least a dozen behind them turning the cogs and scanning the data, making sure every move their character makes is calculated for maximum impact.

 Twenty One Pilots knew this when they signed to Fueled By Ramen.
 The genre-bending pop duo have long maintained a fan-forward identity, nourishing a culture of inclusion and affirmation; and when they joined the ranks of Panic!
 At The Disco, Paramore and Fall Out Boy at the label every alternative act under the sun would kill to be a part of, they used that culture to their advantage – it’s kinda hard to hang shit on a band when you’re so intrinsically intertwined with their happenings, right?